+Teaching, reproof, correction, and instruction in right conduct was practiced in my upbringing.
 My parents and siblings were devout Missouri Synod Lutherans.
 Each Sunday, we met with the congregation.
 No Sunday school because we went to parochial school.
-Together with one another, we worshiped God and Christ Jesus, prayed and were instructed and exhorted by our pastor.
-The congregation was composed of many salty saints.
+Together with one another, we worshiped God and Christ Jesus, prayed and were instructed and exhorted by our pastor and salty saints in our congregation.
 So, we met in a culture where believers knew God’s Word and did their best to live in accord with it.
-There was plenty of one another teaching, reproof, correction, and instruction in right conduct.

 You are the salt of the earth, but if the salt has lost its flavor, with what will it be salted?
 It is then good for nothing, but to be cast out and trodden under the feet of men.
 Mt 5:13-16